ABOUT PULSEGATE

 The result is not simply more software — it is less clarity.

 PulseGate exists to make that landscape readable again.
-Instead of relying on a single launch platform or hype cycle, it aggregates public-facing evidence from multiple source families and turns it into a structured market index that helps people understand what is appearing, what is sustaining momentum, and what is fading.
+Instead of relying on a single launch platform or hype cycle, it aggregates public-facing evidence from multiple source families and turns it into a structured catalog that helps people understand what is appearing, what is being maintained on its public surface, and what has gone dark.

 WHAT PULSEGATE DOES

-In practice the index helps answer questions such as:
+In practice the catalog helps answer questions such as:

-- Which products appear consistently across independent sources?
+• Which products are corroborated across multiple independent sources?

 WHO IT IS FOR